neighborhoods/KojoWorkerDecoratorComponent/README.md

 ### Decorator stack

 Configure the builder using Symfony DI to build a decorator stack tailored to your needs.
+The `ExceptionHandlingDecorator` should be the last in the list.
 An example is shown below.

 ``` yaml
 # Acme\MyWorker\Builder.service.yml